kuuzon/centralx/README.md

     *server: refined production environment, where only essential logs exposed to CLI*

 **For server-side spin up options, see `scripts` in [Node Server `package.json`](./server/package.json)**

-## Google Cloud Firestore & Cloud Storage

-The project database is hosted using Google Cloud Firestore using the [Firebase Admin SDK](https://firebase.google.com/docs/reference/admin/node).

-The project will need to Firebase Admin SDK Service Account via the [Firebase Console](https://console.firebase.google.com/u/0/).
-You will need to configure your account settings to allow for credentials access to both the Cloud Firestore & Cloud Storage services, which are passed into the `envs` above.